Patternslib/Patterns/src/pat/zoom/documentation.md

 The Zoom pattern creates a zoom slider for any (group of) object the user should be able to change size of.
 A very typical application of this pattern is a group of thumbnails that the user may change in size.
-Note, that some browsers (for example Firefox) don't support the `zoom: x` CSS property required for this pattern to work.
+Please note that some browsers (for example Firefox) don't support the `zoom: x` CSS property required for this pattern to work.

 ## Documentation